 *Please do not park on private property in the neighborhood without permission as it is very disruptive.

 Gather information in advance and make a reasonable plan.

 Please check carefully in advance for the latest information on trails, climate and temperature, and the presence of warnings and advisories.
-There are no campgrounds on the central area of the Ibaraki North Long Trail, which is currently open.
+There are no campgrounds on the central area of the Hitachinokuni Long Trail, which is currently open.
 Also, setting up tents outside of the campgrounds on or near the trails is prohibited.